Vietnam.vn - Nền tảng quảng bá Việt Nam

 Most experts consider Man Utd to be a club without a clear tactical identity.
 That is a view that has been put forward for quite some time and was once again reiterated by many people after Man Utd let Tottenham dominate possession in the 2-2 draw at Old Trafford on January 14.

 "Man Utd need to develop a consistent style of play, otherwise I think Ten Hag's job will be in jeopardy," Gary Neville said after that game.
-"They really struggle to know where their team-mates are, to have combinations, patterns.
+"They really struggle to know where their teammates are, to have combinations, patterns.
 I don't see that at the moment, and that's a real concern."

-Neville's comments about United's quick and unstructured passing are true, but the Red Devils' style of play is no mystery to the public.
+Neville's comments about United's quick and unstructured passing are correct, but the Red Devils' style of play is no mystery to the public.
 In fact, Ten Hag has been very open about what he is trying to do and United are doing it.

-Ten Hag’s tactics against Man Utd were based on speed and directness.
+Ten Hag’s tactics with Man Utd were based on speed and directness.
 The team started from a deeper position, looking to draw opponents forward and then explode with passes over the line to create space for the speedy strikers to exploit.

 Coach Ten Hag talks with striker Garnacho during Man Utd's 0-1 loss to Newcastle in round 14 of the Premier League at St James Park on December 2.
 Photo: Reuters